What’s the problem with house floor plans?

 - Attics, eaves or alcoves

-How many times have you questioned a floor plan?
-Generally, we take it for granted that these are accurate.
-Many buyers may have in fact paid for space they can’t use, or even worse, doesn’t exist.
+If your dream home is dependent on square footage, many buyers may have paid for space they can’t use, or even worse, doesn’t exist.

 What are the consequences?